Poole Lifting Bridges

 The Bridge Operator can be contacted on VHF Channel 12 using the call sign “Poole Bridge”

 Between 5.30 and 14.30 the bridge sequence favours outbound vessels, with the Twin Sails bridge lifting first, followed by the Poole (Old Town) Bridge.
 The Twin Sails will then lift again, if required, to accomodate inbound vessels.
-Between 15.30 and 23.30.
-Though do note that this sequence order can be changed at the discretion of the Bridge Operator to take account of marine traffic, tides, weather and other factors.
+Between 16.30 and 23.30 Poole Bridge opens first and Twin Sails immediately after.
+This sequence order can be changed at the discretion of the Bridge Operator to take account of marine traffic, tides, weather and other factors.
 It is advised that vessels be on station for the first lift of the sequence in case the usual order is reversed and to maintain a listening watch on VHF Channel 12

 Various Bridge Related Links